This is a longer version of a lecture I presented to the Philosophy Forum in Melbourne, Australia, in June 2019

 One stupendous item of technological progress occurs in outer space.
 It has allowed us to send satellites into orbit around the earth at elevations ranging from about 160km to about 38,000km, and space missions to all of Earth’s other planets and to some of their moons.
 At mid-2019 there were about 960 satellites providing services such as communications, surveillance, navigation and science.
 There were also more than 130 million items of junk in orbit around the earth, some fairly large but most less than one millimetre in size.
 These consist of fragments from collisions, inoperative spacecraft, upper-stage rockets from interplanetary missions, and other objects.
-These are beginning to be obstructions to Earth-based and low-orbit telescopes, and are potential hazards for present and future satellites and space missions, and for the satellite-based services that we now rely on.
+These are beginning to be obstructions to Earth-based and low-orbit telescopes, and are potential hazards for present and future satellites and space missions, and for the associated services that we now rely on.
 The numbers of satellites and space missions being launched are rapidly increasing.
 Several organisations are considering using fleets of a few thousand satellites for such purposes as replacing the present internet.

 The progress of digital technologies continues at an ever-increasing rate.
 We will become more reliant on it for our decision-making.
 Intellectual thinking is increasingly being done by machines.

 More people are becoming suspicious of human experts.
 “Fake news” will probably increase, making people to be more easily persuaded by “strong” leaders who will become autocratic.
 New technologies have already concentrated the power of corporations, and such concentration may well increase.
-Gross inequality could increasingly affect the social power structure, including the independence of politicians, and also cause unrest across the rest of the population.
+Gross inequality could increasingly affect the social power structure, including the independence of politicians, and also cause unrest across the rest of he population.